-• If a student was correctly reported as never attended but later wants to participate in the class and requests reinstatement AND the instructor feels that the student can still complete the course criteria, the student may be reinstated.
+If a student was correctly reported as never attended but later wants to participate in the class and requests reinstatement AND the instructor feels that the student can still complete the course criteria, the student may be reinstated.
 The instructor should email the Office of Academic Records and Enrollment at registrar@nwfsc.edu and provide the CRN, student's ID number, and confirmation that the instructor feels the student could still complete the course.
 Please note that students not officially enrolled in the course should not be allowed to attend until the Office of Academic Records and Enrollment confirms the student's reinstatement and the student appears on the roster again as enrolled.

-Point in Term Actions Needed for Reinstatement Approvals Required Week 1 First week of class - N/A N/A Weeks 2-4 Student emails the instructor to request the reinstatement.
+Point in Term (reflecting full term course) Actions Needed for Reinstatement Approvals Required Week 1 First week of class - N/A N/A Weeks 2-4 Student emails the instructor to request the reinstatement.
 If approving the reinstatement, the faculty member forwards the email to Registrar@nwfsc.edu to request the reinstatement.
 Instructor Weeks 5-6 Student emails the instructor to request the reinstatement.
 If the reinstatement is approved, the faculty member forwards the email to the department chair or program director to request additional approval.
 If approving the reinstatement, the chair or director forwards the email to Registrar@nwfsc.edu to request the reinstatement.
-Instructor Chair Director After Week 6 Student emails the instructor to request the reinstatement.
-If the reinstatement is approved, the faculty member forwards the email to the department chair or program Instructor Chair Director Dean
+Instructor Chair/ Director After Week 6 Student emails the instructor to request the reinstatement.
+If the reinstatement is approved, the faculty member forwards the email to the department chair or program director to request it.
+If the reinstatement is approved, the chair or director forwards the email to the academic dean to request additional approval.
+If approving the reinstatement, the dean forwards the email to Registrar@nwfsc.edu to request the reinstatement.
+Instructor Chair/ Director Dean